UofABioinformaticsHub/Biotech7005/2016_practical_assignment3_RNAseq.md

 For alignment we will use the program [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml), which is similar to the alignment tool that you've previously used (tophat), but much quicker and more accurate.
 Much like tophat, we need to first build the genome index before aligning our reads:

-	hisat2-build Arabidopsis_thaliana.TAIR10.dna.toplevel.fa Athal_genome
+	/opt/hisat2-2.0.4/hisat2-build Arabidopsis_thaliana.TAIR10.dna.toplevel.fa Athal_genome

+**Note:** You HAVE to use the full path for hisat2 (one of the disadvantages of the Rstudio shell)

 This command will produce your genome index with the prefix "Athal_genome".
 Each file starting with that prefix is used by the program to quickly search your input reads.
 Your alignment command is also fairly similar to tophat, however I have added an additional put at the end:

-	hisat2 -p 2 -x Athal_genome -U [Trimmed fastq] | samtools view -bS -F4 - > [Output BAM]
+	/opt/hisat2-2.0.4/hisat2 -p 2 -x Athal_genome -U [Trimmed fastq] | samtools view -bS -F4 - > [Output BAM]

 HISAT2 actually outputs your alignment straight to screen (or what we call "Standard Out") in SAM format, which is good but takes up a lot of space on your VM.
 So what we can do instead is capture that SAM output and pipe that into the samtools program to produce a BAM file, which is compressed and much smaller in size.
-We also use the flag "-F4" to only output mapped reads, and therefore ignore the sequence reads that didnt map
+We also use the flag "-F4" to only output mapped reads, and therefore ignore the sequence reads that didn't map.

+If you output the BAM/SAM file to a file, alignment statistics will be output to screen instead.
+This will give you information about how many reads were mapped etc. If you did not get this information, you can use the samtools command "flagstat" to generate this information:

+	samtools flagstat [Input BAM]

-The VMs that you are using has 4 CPUs, meaning that you can actually make you alignments go faster by running your command with the "-p 2" command.
+The VMs that you are using has 4 CPUs, meaning that you can actually make you alignments go faster by running your command with the "-p 3" command.

 </br>